omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [NS Basic/App Studio](http://www.nsbasic.com/app/) [commercial] Visual Basic-style BASIC to JavaScript compiler.
 Includes IDE.
 Targets iOS and Android
 * [qb.js](http://stevehanov.ca/blog/index.php?id=92/) An implementation of QBASIC in JavaScript
+* [Spiderbasic](http://www.spiderbasic.com) [commercial] SpiderBasic is new web client-side programming language based on established BASIC rules.
+Its main purpose is to allow development of very complex, windowed based web applications.
+It provides a large commandset to handle complex and reactive GUI, 2D games, and many more in a coherent manner.

 #### Pascal